Eric Gairy: First administration: 1967–72

 Gairy won the 1967 general election and formed a new administration as Premier of the Associated State of Grenada.

 Miss World controversy

-In the 1970 Miss World pageant in London, controversy followed after Grenadian contestant Jennifer Hosten won (the first-ever black Miss World), and another black contestant from South Africa placed second.
-Since Gairy was on the judging panel, inevitably there were many accusations that the contest had been rigged.
-The BBC and newspapers received numerous protests about the result, and accusations of racism were made by all sides.
-Four of the nine judges had given first-place votes to Miss Sweden, Marjorie Christel Johansson, while Miss Grenada received only two firsts, yet Johansson finished fourth.
-Some of the audience gathered in the street outside Royal Albert Hall after the contest and chanted "Swe-den, Swe-den".
-Four days later, organising director Julia Morley resigned because of the intense pressure from the newspapers.
-Years later, Johansson was reported as saying that she had been cheated out of the title.
+At the 1970 Miss World pageant held in London, controversy followed the victory of Grenadian contestant Jennifer Hosten, who became the first Black Miss World.
+South African contestant Pearl Jansen, who was also Black, placed second.
+Because Gairy served on the judging panel, allegations quickly arose that the result had been influenced.
+The BBC and various newspapers received numerous complaints, while accusations of racism were voiced from multiple sides.
+Of the nine judges, four awarded first-place votes to Miss Sweden, Marjorie Christel Johansson, whereas Miss Grenada received only two such votes; nevertheless, Johansson ultimately placed fourth.
+Following the contest, some spectators gathered outside the Royal Albert Hall, chanting "Swe-den, Swe-den".
+Amid sustained media pressure, organizing director Julia Morley resigned four days later.
+In subsequent years, Johansson was reported to have stated that she had been unfairly denied the title.